Life Cycle Assessment

 Life Cycle Impact Assessment

-Once the inventory has been established, the impact assessment phase draws conclusions based on the results.
-Typically, sensitives and uncertainties are applied to analysis to understand areas with higher impact, or where better data quality is required.
-At this stage, the presentation of results is catered to the type of audience you are willing to address.
-A single, combined score will demonstrate the overall impact of your product, or the score may be divided among the different stages and processes in your product development.
+Once we have developed the inventory, we use it to complete the life cycle impact assessment.
+Typically, we apply sensitives and uncertainties to the analysis so we can understand the areas with higher impact or if better data quality is required.
+At this stage, we can present the results as a single, combined score (which demonstrates the overall impact of a product) or divide the score among the different stages and processes in the product's development.

-Brightspot Climate has completed LCAs for a variety of products, processes and sectors.
-We can support LCA assessments for the following:
+Brightspot Climate has completed LCAs for a variety of products, processes, and sectors.
+We support LCAs under many jurisdictions and regulations, such as:

 BC Low Carbon Fuel Standard